-Our Board of Directors is passionate about improving the lives individuals and families affected by Okur-Chung Neurodevelopmental Disorder (“OCNDS”).
-They have been charged with diving deep into their rolodexes to help us accomplish our goals within the first 2 years of the Foundation’s inception.
+Our Board of Directors is passionate about improving the lives of individuals and families affected by Okur-Chung Neurodevelopmental Syndrome (“OCNDS”).
+They have been charged with diving deep into their rolodexes to help us accomplish our goals and objectives.
 Their expertise in their individual fields will help us achieve our goals.
 We have some lofty but realistic goals that will be achieved with hard work, determination and strategic fundraising.
 More importantly, these goals also can’t be achieved without our OCNDS community collaborating and working as one.
+Our Parent Advisory Board (“PAB”) plays a vital role in ensuring the patient voice is heard and represented in all aspects of our foundation.
+Our PAB advises our Board of Directors, brainstorms ideas and shares insights from the parent perspective related to OCNDS.

-With over 20 years of experience on Wall Street, Kathryn has a demonstrated focus on women, developing a program for high performing female Vice Presidents on the sell-side, actively engaging in women’s employee group on the buy-side, and serving as an advisor for female-founded companies.
+Kathryn O'Connor Gardner - With over 20 years of experience on Wall Street, Kathryn has a demonstrated focus on women, developing a program for high-performing females on the sell-side, actively collaborating with other women on the buy-side, and serving as an advisor for female-founded companies.
 She has experience serving as an advisor for startups on strategy, financial analysis and capital market transactions.

-Catherine Landers is an attorney with more than 15 years’ experience in advocacy and outreach.
+Catherine Landers is an advocate and attorney with 15 + years’ experience in policy, communications, community outreach, and management.
 She has held senior management and communication roles on a number of electoral and advocacy campaigns at both the federal and local level.
 Catherine currently serves as Deputy Director for Special Projects for L.A.
 City Councilmember David Ryu, after assisting with his historic campaign win.

 In 2015, Catherine worked as an Honored Guest Manager for the Special Olympics World Games, the largest sporting event held in Los Angeles since 1984 Olympics.